Chanelle Price: Professional

 In her first professional year she ran mostly in the United States.
-An indoor best of 2:02.93 minutes saw her finish in second place to Ajee' Wilson at the 2013 USA Indoor Track and Field Championships.
+An indoor best of 2:02.93 minutes saw her finish in second place to Ajeé Wilson at the 2013 USA Indoor Track and Field Championships.
 Outdoors, she won at the Florida Relays, was runner-up at the Ponce Grand Prix and was ninth at the Prefontaine Classic.
 A season's best of 2:00.88 minutes came at the 2013 USA Outdoor Track and Field Championships, but this left her eliminated in the semi-final stages.
 She ran in Europe in July 2013, but did not improve her best.
 After 2013, Price started a contract with Nike.

-The following year she was again second to Ajee' Wilson at the 2014 USA Indoor Track and Field Championships, this time running a personal record of 2:00.48 minutes to place just five hundredths of a second behind her younger rival.
+The following year, she was again second to Ajeé Wilson at the 2014 USA Indoor Track and Field Championships, this time running a personal record of 2:00.48 minutes to place just five hundredths of a second behind her younger rival.
 Their times ranked them first and second in the world that year and gained both a place on the team for the 2014 IAAF World Indoor Championships.
 In her heat, Price was beaten by Selina Büchel (who ran a lifetime best), but qualified for the final as the fastest loser.
 She led out from the start of the final and was never overhauled, holding back Maryna Arzamasava to win the world indoor title in the 800 m in a personal best time of 2:00.09 minutes.

 In semi-final 800 m, Price did not start due to a foot injury at 2014 USA Outdoor Track and Field Championships.
 In Fall 2014, she reconnected with her coach from University of Tennessee JJ Clark.

 In the final 800 m, Price finished 5th in 2:00.16 at 2015 USA Outdoor Track and Field Championships.
 A few weeks later, at the Herculis in Monaco, Price paced Genzebe Dibaba to her 1500 metres world record of 3:50.07.

 Chanelle Price earned a graduate certificate with non-profit management from University of Connecticut Department of Public Policy in 2015–2016.
 In semi-final 800 m, Price finished 11th at 2:01.94 at 2016 United States Olympic Trials (track and field).
 In Fall 2016, she moved to Phoenix, Arizona to train at ALTIS and is now coached by Ricky Soos.

 In November 2019, she moved to Eugene, Oregon to train with Oregon Track Club and is now coached by Mark Rowland.